 Another sneaky way of stealing some backlinks is by manipulating banners hosted on your site.
 Ad banners, such as those delivered by Google Adsense, can have code inserted so that the backlink points to the fraudulent site.

 This form of banner spam can also be used by affiliate marketing fraudsters to inflate their referral traffic and subsequent payout.

-Spammers can even hijack CTA buttons, download buttons and other non-advertising related features on your site for spam SEO purposes.
+Spammers can even hijack your site’s CTA buttons, download buttons, and other non-advertising-related features for spam SEO purposes.

 The Japanese keyword hack

 An unusual but common method of SEO spam is to inject Japanese characters and content into a site using brute force.
 This is usually a method of generating backlinks to scam-based sites and can be a bit of a shock when it happens to you.